o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/programmer-guide/custom-nodes/custom-nodeable-nodes.md

 The precise place for this section will vary depending on how your Gem is configured.
 However, we recommend that your Gem define a `STATIC` library to make the code available to both runtime and editor projects.

-As an example, here is partial definition of StartingPointInput Gem's `Code/CMakeLists.txt` that supports Script Canvas custom nodes with following required changes:
+As an example, here is partial definition of the StartingPointInput Gem's `Code/CMakeLists.txt` that supports Script Canvas custom nodes with following required changes:
-1. `Gem::ScriptCanvas` must be declared as `BUILD_DEPENDENCIES` of `STATIC` library
+1. `Gem::ScriptCanvas` must be declared in the `BUILD_DEPENDENCIES` of the `STATIC` library
-1. Add `AUTOGEN_RULES` section for custom free function under `STATIC` library
+1. Add an `AUTOGEN_RULES` section for custom free function under the `STATIC` library
    ```cmake
    AUTOGEN_RULES
        *.ScriptCanvasNodeable.xml,ScriptCanvasNodeable_Header.jinja,$path/$fileprefix.generated.h